BiomedSciAI/DPM360/installer/docs/non_cluster_install.md

 **Note**, you can see this address before starting containers (it is usually ok if the docker service is on).
 Here, we assume the ip is `172.17.0.1`

-Using this IP address, modify configuration files:
+Using this IP address, modify configuration files (assuming using PostgreSQL version 10):

 ```
 /etc/postgresql/10/main/pg_hba.conf: